seamusdemora/PiFormulae/ReadMeFirst.md

 4. You'll want to make the following "stops":

     a.
 Change the default password
- b. do this
+    b.
+Set up WiFi networking if you want; you'll need to know the WiFi `SSID` and `password`
     c. do that
+    d. do something else